onejeuu/sc-file/docs/source/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SmartScreen evaluates the reputation of a downloaded file and its publisher.
-An unsigned new executable may therefore be shown as unrecognized. `Microsoft documents this behaviour <SMARTSCREEN_>`_.
+An unsigned new executable may therefore be shown as unrecognized. `Microsoft documents this behaviour <SmartScreen_>`_.

 VirusTotal aggregates independent engine results.
 A detection from one engine is neither proof of malware nor a reason to ignore the warning.
-Executables built with PyInstaller can trigger generic heuristic detections, as documented in the `PyInstaller issue tracker <PYINSTALLER_ISSUE_>`_.
+Executables built with PyInstaller can trigger generic heuristic detections, as documented in the `PyInstaller issue tracker <PyInstaller Issue_>`_.

 Q: How to report a bug?
 ^^^^^^^^^^^^^^^^^^^^^^^

-For a reproducible conversion failure, wrong output, or crash, `open an issue <ISSUES_>`_.
+For a reproducible conversion failure, wrong output, or crash, `open an issue <Issues_>`_.

 Please include: